 Thoroughly brush and floss teeth before the procedure, and restrain from smoking in the 12 hours preceding surgery.
 Use this as an opportunity to quit smoking as patients are forbidden from smoking for at least 24-hours after surgery.
 To help stave off potential infections, patients may be prescribed medications.
 Make sure to take any pre-surgery medications while food is still in your system.
 Preferably, medications will be consumed during dinner.

-Oral Surgery in Mount Vernon IL may be a scary proposition.
+Oral Surgery Gaithersburg may be a scary proposition.
 Yet, with proper preparation anxiety and fear can be thwarted.